 |Commissioned as a 2/Lt (London Gazette)|

 |8th Coast Regiment, RA (Source: Major Templer's Diary Imperial War Museum)|

 The Royal Navy had established minefields, consisting of both contact mines and remote-controlled mines, around the approaches to Hong Kong.
 Indicator loops had been laid on the seabed, which could detect the movement of enemy ships or submarines.
 This information could then be relayed to the coastal defence batteries, or to the mine control stations, and the intruding vessel could then be sunk by gunfire, or by remote-controlled mines.
-The photograph below shows one of the 9.2-inch coastal defence guns at Fort Davis.

 |9.2-inch gun at Fort Davis (Source: Wikipedia)|

 |Map of Hong Kong Island (Source: HK Govt.
 Maps Office)|

 The infantry was supported by the mobile field artillery of the Hong Kong Singapore Royal Artillery (HKSRA), who were equipped with 3.7-inch, 4.5-inch and 6-inch howitzers.
 The 3.7-inch guns were transported by pack mules, and the larger guns were towed by Army trucks.
 There was some movement of guns, but most stayed in pre-prepared gun positions.
 The infantry was also supported by 965 Defence Battery which was equipped with six 18-pdr fields guns, and eight 2-pdr anti-tank guns.
 Their main role was beach defence in support of the pillboxes, manned by the Middlesex Regiment, which ringed the Island shoreline.